 Tip: Add algae to your diet by eating nori, seaweed, chlorella, and spirulina.

-But what many people don’t know is that they’re also an excellent plant-based source of ALA omega-3 fatty acids.
+Many people don’t know that they’re also an excellent plant-based source of ALA (Alpha-linolenic acid) omega-3 fatty acids.

-A 2007 animal study also found that chia seeds in your diet can lower blood triglycerides and increase good HDL cholesterol and inflammatory markers .
+A 2007 animal study published by the National Institutes of Health found that chia seeds in your diet can lower blood triglycerides and increase good HDL (high-density lipoprotein) cholesterol and inflammatory markers .

-Tip: To boost your intake, you can sprinkle chia seeds on your salads, smoothies, or yogurts.
+Tip: To boost your intake, sprinkle chia seeds on your salads, smoothies, or yogurts.